philipcondie/scorekeeper/Plan.md

 ## Dashboard / Homepage
 ### Features
-- display the groups they are in and the recent winners
+- display a card for each group the user is in
+- the card should contain:
+    - Title: group name
+    - current days scores
+    - table with the total wins for current month

 # Enter Score